Connect with others who understand.

 Parkinson’s Psychosis: Antipsychotics, Life Expectancy, and More

-Most people living with Parkinson’s disease eventually develop some symptoms of Parkinson’s disease psychosis, including hallucinations and delusions.
-If you or your loved one are living with Parkinson’s, educating yourself about treatment options for psychotic symptoms and what psychosis may mean for life expectancy can help you feel better prepared.
+Most people living with Parkinson’s disease eventually develop some symptoms of Parkinson’s disease psychosis (PDP), including hallucinations and delusions.
+If you or a loved one has Parkinson’s, understanding treatment options for psychotic symptoms and how psychosis may affect life expectancy can help you feel better prepared.

-Treating PDP involves making changes to existing medications and adding antipsychotic medication if psychosis symptoms continue.
-The first step requires getting a confirmed diagnosis of Parkinson’s psychosis from a neurologist experienced in treating movement disorders.
+Treating PDP involves making changes to existing Parkinson’s medications and adding antipsychotic medication if psychosis symptoms continue.
+First, you’ll need to obtain a confirmed diagnosis of Parkinson’s psychosis from a neurologist experienced in treating movement disorders.

 Diagnosing Parkinson’s Disease Psychosis

-Diagnosing Parkinson’s psychosis can be complex.
-A health care provider trained in managing Parkinson’s needs to be involved in diagnosis and treatment for you or your loved one.
-To properly diagnose PDP, a health care provider will rule out other diseases and disorders that can also cause psychosis, such as dementia with Lewy bodies, schizophrenia, delirium, or major depression with psychosis.
+Diagnosing Parkinson’s psychosis can be complex, and a healthcare provider trained in managing Parkinson’s should be involved in diagnosis and treatment.
+To properly diagnose PDP, a healthcare provider will rule out other diseases and disorders that can cause psychosis, such as dementia with Lewy bodies, Alzheimer’s disease, schizophrenia, delirium, and major depression with psychosis.

-• The person with Parkinson’s has, in fact, been experiencing hallucinations or delusions.
+• The person with Parkinson’s is indeed experiencing hallucinations or delusions.

-• Parkinson’s symptoms began before any of the psychosis symptoms.
+• Parkinson’s symptoms began before any of the psychosis symptoms started.

-• The psychosis symptoms have been happening either continually or every now and then for at least one month.
+• The psychosis symptoms have been occurring either continually or every now and then for at least one month.

 Psychosis in Parkinson’s is a serious medical concern.
-A properly trained physician, such as a neurologist or psychiatrist, should be in charge of treating it.
-Once the physician has confirmed Parkinson’s psychosis, they’ll recommend treatment options.
+A properly trained healthcare provider, such as a neurologist or psychiatrist — or both, working as a team — should be in charge of treatment options.

 The First Step: Modifying Parkinson’s Medications

-The first step in treating PDP is usually to cut out or decrease the dosage of certain medications.
+The first step in treating PDP usually involves discontinuing or lowering the dosage of certain medications used to treat Parkinson’s.
 “When I first started taking a new drug four times daily, the night hallucinations were dreadful,” one MyParkinsonsTeam member shared.
 “When I told my neurologist about these, she dropped the medication to three per day, and I have to take my last one no later than 5 p.m., otherwise I will hallucinate.”

-Often, when people with Parkinson’s stop taking these medications, they experience an increase in the other symptoms the drugs had been keeping at bay.
-In these cases, a doctor may increase the dosage of levodopa.
-Levodopa helps to manage the movement problems of Parkinson’s, so it can help counteract the increase in symptoms.
+Often, when people with Parkinson’s stop taking certain medications, they experience an increase in other symptoms the drugs had been managing.
+In these cases, a doctor may adjust the other Parkinson’s drugs to target the other motor and nonmotor symptoms.

 The Next Step: Adding Antipsychotic Medication

-For people whose hallucinations and delusions become serious, a health care provider may prescribe medications to manage these symptoms.
-Below are the primary drugs used to treat psychosis in people with Parkinson’s:
+For people whose hallucinations and delusions become serious, a healthcare provider may prescribe medications.
+These are the main antipsychotic drugs used to treat Parkinson’s psychosis:

 A MyParkinsonsTeam member reported, “Nuplazid is helpful for hallucinations and delusions.
 It’s expensive, but most insurance covers it with prior approval from the neurologist.
 My dad started it almost one month ago, and he isn’t hallucinating as much in the morning.”

-Symptoms of Parkinson’s psychosis seem to negatively influence life expectancy.
-People with Parkinson’s who develop psychosis have a much higher risk of death compared with those who haven’t developed psychotic symptoms.
-The use of antipsychotic drugs to treat these symptoms is also associated with increased mortality.
+Parkinson’s psychosis not only affects quality of life but also has been found to lower life expectancy.
+People with Parkinson’s psychosis have a 34 percent higher risk of death than those who haven’t developed psychotic symptoms.

 Talk With Others Who Understand

-On MyParkinsonsTeam — the social network for people with Parkinson’s disease and their loved ones — more than 98,000 members come together to ask questions, give advice, and share their stories with others who understand life with Parkinson’s disease.
+On MyParkinsonsTeam, the social network for people with Parkinson’s disease and their loved ones, more than 106,000 members come together to ask questions, give advice, and share their stories with others who understand life with Parkinson’s disease.

-Are you or your loved one living with symptoms of Parkinson’s psychosis?
+Are you or a loved one experiencing symptoms of Parkinson’s psychosis?
 Have you found any treatment options that help?
-Ask a question or share your experience in the comments below, or start a conversation by posting on your Activities page.
+Ask a question or share your thoughts in the comments below, or start a conversation by posting on your Activities page.

 Andrew J. Funk, DC, DACNB has held board certification in neurology with the American Chiropractic Neurology Board since 2015.
 Learn more about him here.